Inference

 Temperature does not determine quality

-A common misconception is that higher temperature equals worse quality and lower temperature equals better quality.
-The correct temperature depends entirely on the task.
+A common misconception is that higher temperature equals lower quality and lower temperature equals higher quality.
+The correct temperature depends on your task.
 Code output at temperature=1.0 is unreliable; creative writing at temperature=0 is robotic.
 Match temperature to your specific use case.

 Related terms